lambdaacademy/erlang-workshop/README.md

 undefined
 ```

-Start the application once again as described above and start the
+Start the application once again (as described above) and run
 [Observer]:

 ```erlang